IBE160/SG-Lotte/docs/sprint-artifacts/1-3-user-registration-email-verification.md

 -   **UI:** The primary UI is the signup form, which should be based on the `onboarding1_dark.html` wireframe.
 -   **Testing:** Use Jest and React Testing Library for frontend tests.
 Mock Supabase client interactions.
 [Source: `docs/architecture-2025-11-30.md#Testing-Strategy`]

+### Architecture patterns and constraints
+- **Supabase Client:** A singleton instance of the Supabase client should be created in `frontend/lib/supabase.ts` and used throughout the application to ensure consistent configuration and connection management.
+- **Environment Variables:** Supabase URL and anon key must be stored in `.env.local` and accessed via `process.env.NEXT_PUBLIC_SUPABASE_URL` and `process.env.NEXT_PUBLIC_SUPABASE_ANON_KEY`.
+Do not hardcode these values.
+- **Error Handling:** All calls to Supabase methods must be wrapped in appropriate try/catch blocks or use promise-based `.then().catch()` handling to manage potential API errors gracefully.

 ### Learnings from Previous Story: Core Frontend Setup (1.2)

 **From Story 1.2-core-frontend-setup (Status: done)**